kubesphere/website/content/en/blogs/kubesphere-certificates.md

 ## KubeSphere Ambassador

-KubeSphere Ambassador is awarded to technical evangelists who are helping to grow the KubeSphere community.
+KubeSphere Ambassador is awarded to technical evangelists who are helping grow the KubeSphere community.
 The following members have shared KubeSphere practical cases and technical articles in the KubeSphere community many times to help more users to get to know the application scenarios and best practices of KubeSphere.

 | Name | Certificate |
 | ---- | ---- |